science64/Orion/README.md

 Please perform this functionality with caution and always check code before accepting execution.
 - Example: `javascript: How Many R's in 'Strawberry'?` or `js: How Many R's in 'Strawberry'?`
 - This will allow the AI to generate Javascript code that will run in your browser.
+### Executing Python code in a remote environment

-- **Note**: When using Google Gemini you can ask it to execute codes directly in Google's own remote environment.
-For now only
-Python codes are executed.
+- When using Google Gemini you can ask it to execute codes directly in Google's own remote environment.
+For now only Python codes are executed.
 The code and output will be returned.
-No need for special commands, just ask.
+- Command example: `cc: Run a python code to write "tseb eht sI noirO" in the inverse order`

 # Google CSE API Key
 To search using Google, you will need Google CSE (Custom Search Engine) API Key and CX.